 - Entry on CNHC's online register

-CNHC registrants appear on our searchable UK-wide register, which has received more than 53,000 during 2017.
+CNHC registrants appear on our searchable UK-wide register, which has received more than 51,000 searches during 2018.

 - Access to MyCNHC

-All CNHC registrants have access to "MyCNHC" where you can download a wide range of useful resources including PR and marketing tips, personalised leaflet templates and letters to take to GP surgeries.
+All CNHC registrants have access to "MyCNHC" where you can download a wide range of useful resources including personalised leaflet templates and letters to take to GP surgeries.
 Find out more about "MyCNHC" here

 - London Boroughs Special Treatment Exempted Status